-PEX and Poly angle stops attach to its respective pipe with crimp or clamp rings.
+PEX and Poly angle stops attach to their respective pipes with crimp or clamp rings.
 The two types of pipe and valves use the same installation method; however, they are not interchangeable.
-PEX pipe comes in white, red and blue.
+PEX pipe comes in white, red, and blue.
 Poly pipe is gray colored.
 A crimp ring looks like a solid band.
 A ring compression tool presses the ring against the outside of the pipe.
 A clamp ring tool squeezes a tab on one side of the ring.

 Sweat Angle Stop

 A building with copper pipes can use a sweat angle stop.
 Plumbers braze this type of angle stop onto its pipe with a torch.
 Because of its low cost, most homes have sweat angle stops installed during the construction phase.
 Homeowners who are not competent with a torch and solder should not use this type of angle stop.

 - Cover the copper water pipe's exterior and the inside of the angle stop's intake port with a flux, using a flux brush to smear the flux.

 - Slide the intake port over the copper pipe.

 - Hold a torch's flame against one side of the angle stop.

 - Touch the other side of the intake port with a piece of solder.

 - If the solder melts, continue to add solder until it gathers near the flame.
 Do not overheat the valve.